Funerals Held for Victims of Deadly Strike on Iranian Primary School in Minab

 Key Facts

-- Iranian authorities attributed the strike to a US-Israeli attack
+- Iranian authorities claim the strike was carried out by US-Israeli forces.

 What Happened